ryan-mcclue/unsw/comp4920/ass2.md

 Modern systems like ChatGPT contain over 90 million connections encoded as binary data rather than human-readable source code, making it impossible to comprehend the flow of information or articulate the reasoning behind decisions.
+(xAI lecture slide 7; opacity in models)

 However, non-machine learning AI systems offer greater transparency through explicit causal mechanisms.
+This changes system from black-box to white-box.
 IBM's Deep Blue chess engine exemplifies this approach.
 The system utilized a minimax algorithm encoded in plain text source code, allowing each move to be traced step-by-step through its decision tree.